 Interested in FrogWatch USA training?
 Contact ehann@adventureaquarium.com.

-Visit Frog Alley in KidZone, Zone C to come face to face with a variety of interesting amphibian species, including Amazon milk frogs.
-The name "milk frog" comes from the poisonous white secretion this frog produces when threatened.
+The name “milk frog” comes from the poisonous white secretion this frog produces when threatened.